saraashleyhs/EarlyCodeTeacher/preHomeworks/subject1-preHomework.md

 <!-- @TODO ATTENTION: DEVELOPER, Give them something to read in your words, as if you were talking to them about the topic.
 Within the reading you can link to a few articles: Medium, Wikipedia, Microsoft, CSS-Tricks, W3S, MozillaDev, etc... anything that can help give more perspective on the subject.  -->

 Let's say you need to .... but you're not able to get ...., luckily for us older developers have come across this problem to and created a solution.
 With this solution we can ... and then ... .
-After you implement this solution you're app can ... .
+After you implement this solution your app can ... .
 Make sure to tell a story.
 Our students don't understand programming yet, that's why they're here.
 They need to be told a story like a human being.
 <!-- @TODO ^^^ Replace Example Text ^^^ -->

 ******